alcogy/rust-wasm/README.md

 # Fundamental WebGL & WASM
-The Repository that research for WebGL and WASM by Rust.
+The Repository that research for WebGL and WASM by Rust.<br>
 I Implemented Fundamental geometry, animation, shader, scene.

 ## How to use